 The Leopold’s Gate is immediately next to the Zindan Gate.
 In fact, you first pass through this gate and then you arrive to the Zindan Gate.
 The construction of this gate started in 1688, during the first Austrian occupation of Belgrade.

 The gate is one of the most representative Baroque gates of the Belgrade Fortress.
 The facade is in the German-Baroque architecture, with Tuscan influences.

 The Ružica Church is also within the Belgrade Fortress.
 The Ottomans demolished the original church with the same name in 1521.
 In the 18th century, the site was a gunpowder storage.

 The church was further damaged during the First World War and rebuilt by the Russian architect in 1925.

-The Karadjodje Gate – the Serbian leader of the First Serbian Uprising passed through this gate, to conquer the fortress from the Ottoman Turks, in 1806.
+The Serbian leader of the First Serbian Uprising passed through the Karadjordje Gate, to conquer the fortress from the Ottoman Turks, in 1806.
 The gate is from the 18th century.

 It’s a small zoo, but it contains a lot of animals and it’s definitely worth a visit.
 The most recent addition to the zoo were two hyenas.

-It was neglected for a long time but, in recent times, the zoo made a lot of effort to improve conditions in which they keep animals.
+They neglected it for a long time but, in recent times, the zoo made a lot of effort to improve conditions in which they keep animals.
 Thus, newly renovated enclosures look good and spacious.
-However, in the large part of the zoo, the works are ongoing.
-It will certainly be interesting to visit it when they finish everything.
-The entrance is RSD 500, which is approximately £ 4 or Euro 5.

 If you go to Belgrade, don’t miss it!